Rydra/melange/docs/tutorial/getting-started.md

 # Tutorial - Getting started

+Event-driven architectures work with the Publish/Subscribe pattern to achieve decoupling.
+With this pattern, publishers and subscribers do not know about each other while they can exchange information among them.
+In order to achieve this and communicate effectively a mediator, or better said, a **Message Broker** is required to transfer messages from publishers to subscribers.
+Clients can subscribe this broker, waiting for events they are interested in, or publish messages so that the broker can distribute these messages appropriately.

 This tutorial assumes that you have basic understanding of the pub/sub mechanics.
 If not, there are a whole bunch of resources to get your feet wet on the topic.
 Also it's good to have `docker` installed since we are